Year of Call:1995

 Damian has a broad ranging commercial practice, with particular emphasis on commercial litigation, arbitration and advisory work in the fields of resources, building and construction, corporations, insurance, insolvency, property and professional negligence.

-He is listed as a ranked QC for Dispute Resolution by Chambers & Partners Asia Pacific 2017 and 2018, and Chambers & Partners Global 2017 and 2018.
+He is listed as a ranked QC for Dispute Resolution by Chambers & Partners Asia Pacific 2017, 2018 and 2019, and Chambers & Partners Global 2017, 2019.
 He was selected for inclusion in Best Lawyers in Australia 2017, 2018 and 2019 for Bet-the Company Litigation, Commercial Law and Litigation.
 He was named the Best Lawyers’ 2014-2015 Brisbane Commercial Law ‘Lawyer of the Year’.
-Damian is listed as a ‘preeminent’, ‘leading’ or ‘recommended’ QC by Doyle’s Guide 2015-2017 in the areas of Commercial Litigation & Disputes, Construction, and Insolvency & Reconstruction.
+Damian is listed as a ‘preeminent’, ‘leading’ or ‘recommended’ QC by Doyle’s Guide 2015-2019 in the areas of Commercial Litigation & Disputes, Construction, and Insolvency & Reconstruction.

 Damian is the Chair of the Bar Association of Queensland’s Business and Consumer Law Committee, a Member of the Bar Association of Queensland’s Professional Conduct Committee and a former Member of the Queensland Law Society’s Commercial Litigation Specialist Accreditation Committee.